Manage My Booking

 Name: Janadriyah National Festival

-This festival takes place in the outskirts of Riyadh, but is accessible to all residents and visitors to the city.
+This festival takes place in the outskirts of Riyadh, but is accessible to all residents and visitors in the city.
 Things to look out for include camel racing, dancing and poetry exhibitions, falconry displays and singing.

 Name: King’s Cup